 I’ll be wrapping up the semester in just a few weeks, and I’ve noticed a pretty solid theme of ‘holy crap, I’m getting old’.
 Spending my days with 20-something year olds (or younger!) is weighing on me.
-Especially when I have to disclose my age in a conversation, during a project, or when I need to explain why the 20%-worth of our group paper is important to me because I’m not 18, I can’t afford the time to do it again.
+Especially when I have to disclose my age in a conversation, during a project, or when I need to explain that the 20%-worth of our group paper is important to me because I’m not 18, I can’t afford the time to do it again.
 I’ve had countless ‘yup, I’m definitely in my 30s, not in my 20s anymore’ moments and each has been a stark reminder that I’ve got at least two more years to go.

 I’ve been thinking a lot about my age with respect to my time.
 I’ve been thinking about how I use my time vs. how I’d like to use it.
 I’ve questioned my program of choice (all four years of it), the required courses vs. what I want to learn vs. what I think I need to learn, and I’ve certainly questioned all the time I have NOT spent in the mountains so far this year.